 Note: Your pledge submission will not be complete until you click the Submit button.
 When you click Submit, you will receive a confirming email, your pledge information will be emailed to our Church Administrator, and you will be sent to our website home page.

-What is the annual stewardship campaign?
+- What is the annual generosity campaign?